Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Introduction

-Denote by $D^{(\delta)}_N$ the binary deletion channel (BDC) with deletion probability $\delta$ and input length $N$.
-The question is the following: what is \emph{the largest possible code size} $\bfM(D^{(\delta)}_N,\ve)$ over the given BDC, such that there exists a decoding algorithm with the target error probability less than or equal to $\ve$?
-A straightforward approach would require a brute force search over all possible codes and analyze the error probability of maximum a posteriori probability (MAP) decoding.
+Consider a channel $W$.
+Let $\bfM(W,\ve)$ be the maximum code size for the channel $W$ and target decoding error probability $\ve$.
+A lower bound on $\bfM(W,\ve)$ is called an \emph{achievability bound (AVB)}.
+It gives information about the existence of at least \emph{one} coding scheme, which has a given code size and error probability not greater than $\ve$.
+An upper bound on $\bfM(W,\ve)$ is called a \emph{converse bound (CVB)}, and it is usually harder to obtain, since it is an upper bound on the rates of \emph{all} possible coding/decoding schemes over $W$ with the decoding error probability not greater than $\ve$.
+A straightforward approach would require a brute-force search over all possible codes and the analysis of the error probability of maximum a posteriori probability (MAP) decoding.
 This is feasible only for toy examples (e.g., for input block lengths around 5 bits); hence, we need to take a different approach.

-In practice, a tight converse bound (upper bound on the code size) is useful as a benchmark.
-For this purpose, it is common to use either the channel capacity or the normal approximation from \cite{polyanskiy2010channel} (e.g., as done in \cite{piano2020approaching}).
-However, the capacity works as a proper bound only for infinite block lengths, and to obtain a converse bound from the normal approximation, one must bound asymptotic $O$-terms, which is highly challenging.
-As a result, these two bounds appear to be applicable only to memoryless (product-like) channels and longer code lengths.
-In other words, we should employ a different approach for our setting of BDCs with input lengths up to a few hundred bits.